 After outlining these steps, the court then goes into a more detailed analysis regarding the issues of the statement’s trustworthiness, probativeness and the interests of justice.
 While the court’s analysis on these three topics is insightful, the court’s analysis of the statement’s trustworthiness is most notable.
 The Deanes Court outlines the four most consistently recognized factors trial judges use in guiding their decision regarding a statement’s trustworthiness.
 Those factors are: “1) assurance of personal knowledge of the declarant of the underlying event, 2) the declarant’s motivation to speak the truth or not speak the truth, 3) whether the declarant ever recanted their testimony, and 4) the practical availability of the declarant at trial for a meaningful cross-examination.”
 Id.

 The court held that despite the fact the child did not initiate the conversations with the social worker, this has no impact on the truthfulness of the child’s statements.
 Further, the court held there was no reason to believe the child had a motivation to lie as there was no history of fabrication.
 The child was consistent in telling her story multiple times and did not recant or contradict herself.
 Ultimately, the court held that the social worker’s testimony regarding the child’s hearsay statements was admissible under this residual hearsay exception as there were guarantees of trustworthiness.

-As we end our series, it is important to note that while these posts have covered some of the more common hearsay exceptions that can be used in cases involving child abuse, there is a myriad of other exception that can be utilized
+As we end our series, it is important to note that while these posts have covered some of the more common hearsay exceptions that can be used in cases involving child abuse, there is a myriad of other exceptions that can be utilized.